-Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements.
-In addition to the program units listed here.
+Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional information.
+Radiologic Technology majors are waived the multicultural graduation requirement and the health requirement Please see your counselor for additional information.